Deep ReLU Networks Preserve Expected Length: Expected Length Distortion

 \subsection{Results}

 We prove that the expected length distortion does not grow with depth -- in fact, it slightly decreases.
 Our result may be informally stated thus: \begin{theorem}[Length distortion: Mean] Consider a ReLU network of depth $L$, input dimension $n_0$, output dimension $n_L$, and hidden layer widths $n_{\ell}$, with weights given by standard He normal initialization \cite{he2015delving}.
 The expected length distortion is upper bounded by $\sqrt{n_L/n_0}$.
-More precisely, we have: where $C$ is a constant close to $1$ depending only on the output dimension $n_L$. \end{theorem} A formal statement (including the exact values of the constants) and proof of this result are given in Theorem \ref{T:1d} and Appendix \ref{S:1d-pf}.
+More precisely: where $C$ is a constant close to $1$ depending only on the output dimension $n_L$. \end{theorem} For a formal statement (including the exact values of constants) and proof, see Thm.~\ref{T:1d} and App.~\ref{S:1d-pf}.

 Our experiments align with the theorem.
 In Figure \ref{fig:mean-depth}, we compute the empirical mean of the length distortion for randomly initialized deep ReLU networks of various architectures with fixed input and output dimension.
 The figure confirms three of our key predictions: (1) the expected length distortion does not grow with depth, and actually decreases slightly; (2) the decrease happens faster for narrower networks (since $1/n_\ell$ is larger for smaller $n_\ell$); and (3) for equal input and output dimension $n_0=n_L$, there is an upper bound of 1 (in fact, the tighter upper bound of $C$ is approximately 0.9515 for $n_L=5$, as shown in the figure).
+The figure also shows the prior bounds in \cite{raghu2017expressive} to be quite loose.
+For further experimental details, see Appendix \ref{S:exp-details}.

-In Figure \ref{fig:mean-ratio}, we instead fix the set of hidden layer widths, but vary the input and output dimensions.
-In this figure, we confirm that indeed the expected length distortion grows as the square root of the ratio of output to input dimension.
+In Fig.~\ref{fig:mean-ratio}, we instead fix the set of hidden layer widths, but vary input and output dimensions.
+The results confirm that indeed the expected length distortion grows as the square root of the ratio of output to input dimension.

 Note that our theorem also applies for initializations other than He normal; the result in such cases is simply less interesting.
 Suppose we initialize the weights in each layer $\ell$ as i.i.d.~normal with variance $2c^2/n_{\ell-1}$ instead of $2/n_{\ell-1}$.
 This is equivalent to taking a He normal initialization and multiplying the weights by $c$.
 Multiplying the weights and biases in a depth-$L$ ReLU network by $c$ simply multiplies the output (and hence the length distortion) by $c^L$, so the expected distortion is $c^L$ times the value given in Thm.~\ref{T:1d-informal}.
 This emphasizes why an exponentially large distortion necessarily occurs if one sets the weights too large.